Prunebutt/MsiHelp/README.md

 Feel free to contribute.
 You may distribute this non-commercially.
 Generally, Wheaton's law applies.

-Basics by Peter Härlen and Christian Gmeiner expanded by Michael Floßmann
+Basics by Julian Dinter, Christian Gmeiner and Peter Härlen expanded by Michael Floßmann